 Controlled chaos—or to a passerby perhaps it looked more like complete chaos.
-There was a literal buzz emanating from my classroom during the last week of the school year, so much that I wished I could have all of the students miked to record their insightful comments (my district literacy coach did the trick just as well).
+A literal buzz was emanating from my classroom during the last week of the school year, to the point that I wished I could have all of the students miked to record their insightful comments.
+(My district literacy coach did the trick just as well.)
 I wanted to be able to catch their comments about their progress as writers, because for many of them, these comments were true celebrations!

 I like to take time to really celebrate the work that my students put in each school year—or unit, or individual workshop session, for that matter—and we had finally reached that pivotal moment in the school year: the end.
 It was time to dig in and really see where we had begun our year as writers and where we had ended our year as writers.
 How had we changed?
 How had we failed?
 How had we succeeded?
 What were our biggest celebrations?